-The administrative staff of the Catholic High School Honor Roll, in conjunction with The Cardinal Newman Society, has spent the past eighteen months compiling resources that focus on Catholic identity in high schools.
-Our website has been redesigned with this purpose in mind.
+The administrative staff of the Catholic High School Honor Roll, in conjunction with The Cardinal Newman Society, has compiled resources that focus on Catholic identity in high schools.
+These are available on our website.
 We will continue to research and seek input from our network of Catholic high schools to share best practices associated with strengthening Catholic identity.

 Who manages the Catholic High School Honor Roll?

 The Acton Institute founded the Honor Roll in 2004 and managed it through the 2010 recognition cycle.
-The Cardinal Newman Society became the managers of the Honor Roll in 2012.
+The Cardinal Newman Society became the manager of the Honor Roll in 2012.

-.”
-Each year we invite all Catholic high schools to participate, now both in membership in the Catholic High School Honor roll and the optional Schools of Excellence Awards
+.
+Each year we invite every Catholic high school in the United States to join the Catholic High School Honor Roll and to participate in the optional Schools of Excellence Awards

 How much does it cost to participate in the Honor Roll?